 Management teams should invest in their future teams as they grow bigger.
 But they also should be positioned with the organisation’s ability to evolve and adapt to ever-changing market trends and innovative technology.

-Phases of Strategic Planning and Expected Time Frame: Evolve
+EVOLVE – What are the Phases of Strategic Planning and Expected Time Frame?

 Although 10-15 years is more difficult to calculate and predict, ignoring this part of the planning will likely let you fall into the market follower strategy.
 This will affect your market share and ability to lead or disrupt the industry.
 So, focus on where you visualise the company to move forward to in that timeline.